At a glance

-When you have symptoms of glandular fever but a negative IM screening test (monospot); when a pregnant woman has flu-like symptoms; sometimes when an asymptomatic person has been exposed to glandular fever
+When you have symptoms of glandular fever but a negative infectious mononucleosis screening test (monospot); when a pregnant woman has flu-like symptoms; sometimes when an asymptomatic person has been exposed to glandular fever

 A blood sample drawn from a vein in your arm